Pipeline Basics

 publish-package

 Some pipelines are setup to publish a code artifact to GitLab instead of deploying a container to Kubernetes.
-We refer to them as "package pipelines."
+P1 refers to them as "package pipelines."
 They will generate a package that will be uploaded to the GitLab package registry.

 Who Does this?